uweschmitt/emzed2/website/index.rst

 * When we started to implement own analysis workflows we found that the software landscape was almost divided into two classes:
   On the one side there exist fast and **flexible** frameworks, but in languages as C++ which only can be used efficiently by experienced programmers.
-One the other side there are applications with graphical user interfaces which are simple to use and learn but hard to modify for special needs.
+On the other hand, there are applications with graphical user interfaces that are simple to use and learn but hard to modify for special needs.

   Our primary goal has been to develop a framework which combines the positive aspects of the two